What Are Specific Loss Benefits?

 An amputated toe will generally involve a shorter recovery period than an amputated arm.
 To that end, the Pennsylvania workers’ compensation act sets forth the fact that different body parts have differing importance in an employee’s job.
 Under the statute, workers’ compensation benefits are calculated based upon an average weekly wage, and that rate is offered for a predetermined number of weeks based upon the body part which has been amputated or rendered nonfunctional.

 At the lesser end of the benefits, the spectrum is the loss of a little finger, which is entitled to a healing period of six weeks and 18 weeks of paid wages.
 Similarly, any toe other than the big toe has a six-week healing period and a 16-week paid benefits period.
 Severe injuries to the lower body – such as an amputated foot or leg – have a longer, 25-week healing period and 250 and 410 weeks of paid benefits, respectively.
 An amputated arm also receives 410 weeks of paid benefits but offers a slightly shorter healing period of 20 weeks.
-Although there is no set healing period for the disfigurement of the face, head, or neck, these injuries are entitled to 275 weeks of wage compensation.
+Although there is no set healing period for the disfigurement of the face, head, or neck, these injuries are generally entitled to 275 weeks of wage compensation.

 Philadelphia workers’ compensation lawyers note that a worker receiving payments under the specific loss benefits framework outlined in the Pennsylvania workers’ compensation act will not see a disruption in benefits collected from a traditional workers’ compensation claim.
 Instead, an award of specific loss benefits is in addition to workers’ compensation benefits, as an acknowledgment that the loss of a limb represents a lifelong disability that can never be fully restored.

 Importantly, an injured worker who returns to work early is still entitled to specific loss benefits for the duration of the healing period dictated by the statute.
 In such a scenario, an employee need only prove that his or her limb was amputated or rendered 50 percent nonfunctional in order to submit a claim for a specific loss.